VegaDeftwing/opinionatedeng/opinionatedeng.md

 'ttyACMx' or 'ttyUSBx' are attached USB devices that can be accessed as a virtual terminal.
 This is mostly used for development boards, and we'll be using this later

-'ttySx' are serial port terminals, rarely used outside of medial or large server.
+'ttySx' are serial port terminals, rarely used outside of scientific or server gear.
 The physical connector usually looks similar to VGA cable.
 Your motherboard may well have a serial port header for adding this even if you don't physically see one available on the outside of the case

 ```
 crw-------   1 root root      10,  61 Feb  8 06:03 udmabuf